fingerprintjs/fingerprintjs-pro-ios/README.md

 ## Metadata

 The `Metadata` structure can be passed to any library request through a parameter.
-Metadata serve as an extension point for developers that allows them to send additional data to our backend.
+Metadata serve as an extension point for developers, allowing sending additional data to our backend.
 The metadata can be then used to filter and identify the requests.

 `Metadata` consist of `linkedId` and `tags`. `LinkedId` is a string value that can uniquely identify the request among the rest. `Tags` is an arbitrary set of data (with the only limitation that the data has to be encodable into a JSON object) that are sent to the backend and passed into the webhook call.

 The following example sets `linkedId`, `tags` and sends it to the backend within a request.

 ```swift
 let client = FingerprintJSProFactory.getInstance("<your-api-key>")